resourge/react-router/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 `@resourge/react-router` package provides a set of reusable components, hooks and utils for managing routing and URL parameters in react applications.
-Components facilitate navigation between different views or pages, allowing developers to create dynamic and interactive user interfaces.
+Components facilitate navigation between different screens or pages, allowing developers to create dynamic and interactive user interfaces.
 Offers a flexible and intuitive way to define routes, handle dynamic parameters, and manage search parameters, all while ensuring type safety and scalability.

 ## Features